 We will never know how much time Willingham had to save all of his children.
 But we do know, he never tried.

 Why didn't Willingham just grab Amber, run down the hallway and exit the house?
-Or go out the windows, with Amber, in the back, or the back door?
+Or go out the fours exits, away from the fire, with Amber?
 She was alive when he left her.
 Maybe the twins were alive, too.

 We, now, know, that he wasn't stopping to save the twins.
 Why not save Amber?
 Maybe his intention was to murder her and them, not save anyone.